Back to Pets

 Step 2: Short Confinement (Days 4-7)

 Once your puppy is comfortable entering the crate, start closing the door for very short periods while you're present.
+Use lick mats or frozen chews from our toy guide to reinforce calm behavior.

 • Close the door for 5-10 seconds while praising